What is the genetic carrier screening?

 Visit your local Healius Pathology collection centre to have your blood sample taken.

-Your genetic carrier screen results will be delivered to your doctor within 10 working days.
+Your genetic carrier screen results will be delivered to your doctor within 10 – 14 days*.

 If you and your partner are identified as a carrier couple, we will offer free genetic counselling to support you with your next steps.